 Intravenous darinaparsin, an organic arsenic, has been tested in patients with advanced myeloma, other hematological malignancies, and liver cancer.
 At the May 2009 ASCO Annual Meeting, we reported positive results in patients with lymphoma, particularly PTCL, which has led to the planning of a pivotal trial in PTCL subject to regulatory guidance and the availability of sufficient financial resources.
-We intend to initiate a Phase I trial with CHOP as the first step for a pivotal trial in the same setting.
+We intend to initiate a Phase I trial with CHOP and continue to evaluate the options for a pivotal trial.
 The Phase I trial with an oral form of darinaparsin is again ongoing.
-The Company is actively seeking partners and other sources of funding for continuing the development program of the IV form in a pivotal trial for PTCL and for continuing additional studies for both IV and oral administration.
+The Company is actively seeking sources of funding for continuing the development program of the IV form in a pivotal trial for PTCL and for continuing additional studies for both IV and oral administration.
 Technology transfer and scale-up for the commercial manufacture of the active pharmaceutical ingredient and final product specification will continue as the development program and resources allow.
+Orphan Drug Designation has been obtained for the United States for the treatment of PTCL.

 Intravenous palifosfamide, the proprietary stabilized form of isophosphoramide mustard, is being developed presently to treat soft tissue sarcoma.
 A Phase II trial in advanced sarcoma has been completed with favorable activity and with the expected safety profile.
 Favorable activity and safety data from a Phase I trial of IV palifosfamide in combination with doxorubicin were reported at the 2009 ASCO Annual Meeting.
 The Company subsequently initiated a randomized Phase II trial designed to compare palifosfamide in combination with doxorubicin to doxorubicin alone in the front or second-line treatment of metastatic or unresectable soft tissue sarcoma and recently announced favorable interim efficacy data, thereby ending further enrollment, and presented the results at the November 2009 CTOS Annual Meeting and the 2010 ASCO Annual Meeting.
 The Company initiated a global registration trial during the third quarter of 2010.
-IV palifosfamide will also be studied in SCLC while a Phase I clinical study will be initiated with the oral form.
+We also plan to study IV palifosfamide in SCLC and to initiate a Phase I clinical study will be initiated with the oral form.
 Orphan Drug Designation has been obtained for both the United States and the European Union for the treatment of soft tissue sarcomas.
 Technology transfer and scale-up for the commercial manufacture of the active pharmaceutical ingredient and final product specification will continue as the program demands.

-Indibulin, a novel anti-cancer agent that targets mitosis by inhibiting tubulin polymerization, is administered as an oral capsule formulation.
+Indibulin, a novel anti-cancer agent that targets mitosis by inhibiting tubulin polymerization, is administered as an oral formulation.
 Indibulin has completed Phase I trials with favorable results of activity and safety profile reported for all trials.
 Phase I trials of indibulin in combination with Tarceva TM and also with Xeloda TM have been conducted.
 At the 2009 ASCO Annual Meeting, the Company presented favorable preliminary activity and safety data of oral indibulin with oral Xeloda TM.
 Preclinical studies under the direction of Dr. Larry Norton to support clinical study of "dose dense" dosing are completed and were also reported at 2009 ASCO Annual Meeting.
 The Company has initiated a Phase I/II trial to determine maximum tolerated dose and activity in breast cancer with the schedule identified preclinically.